Sacraments of the Catholic Church: Matrimony

-Matrimony, or marriage, is another sacrament that consecrates for a particular mission in building up the Church, and that provides grace for accomplishing that mission.
+Matrimony, or marriage, is also referred to as a "sacrament of service".
+Sacramental marriage consecrates a couple for a particular mission in building up the Church, and that provides grace for accomplishing that mission.
 This sacrament, seen as a sign of the love uniting Christ and the Church, establishes between the spouses a permanent and exclusive bond, sealed by God.
 Accordingly, a marriage between baptized people, validly entered into and consummated, cannot be dissolved.
 The sacrament confers on them the grace they need for attaining holiness in their married life and for responsible acceptance and upbringing of their children.
 As a condition for validity, the sacrament is celebrated in the presence of the local Ordinary or Parish Priest or of a cleric delegated by them (or in certain limited circumstances a lay person delegated by the diocesan Bishop with the approval of the Episcopal Conference and the permission of the Holy See) and at least two other witnesses, though in the theological tradition of the Latin Church the ministers of the sacrament uniquely are the couple themselves.
 For a valid marriage, a man and a woman must express their conscious and free consent to a definitive self-giving to the other, excluding none of the essential properties and aims of marriage.
 If one of the two is a non-Catholic Christian, their marriage is licit only if the permission of the competent authority of the Catholic Church is obtained.
 If one of the two is not a Christian (i.e. has not been baptized), the competent authority's dispensation is necessary for validity.